ac-tuwien/pymhlib/README.md

 Modules/scripts for analyzing results of many runs:

 - **multi_run_summary.py**:
-    Collects essential information from multiple mhlib algorithm runs found in the respective out and log files and returns a corresponding pandas dataframe if used as a module or as a plain ASCII table when used as independent script.
+    Collects essential information from multiple `pymhlib` algorithm runs found in the respective out and log files and returns a corresponding pandas dataframe if used as a module or as a plain ASCII table when used as independent script.
 The module can be easily configured to extract also arbitrary application-specific data.